Pips Answer for Monday, September 8, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-09-08
+NYT Pips easy answer for 2025-09-08

-Answer for 2025-09-08
+Complete answer for 2025-09-08 (Easy)

 Solving the NYT Pips puzzles for September 8th was a fun ride through three different levels of logic.
 I started with the Easy puzzle by Rodolfo Kurchan.
 The first thing I looked for were the constraints.
 I saw a 'greater than 2' spot at the top left and a 'less than 2' spot at the bottom right.